Absentee ballot: Italy

 Since 2001 Italian citizens living abroad have the right to vote by mail in all national elections and referendums being held in Italy (provided they had registered their residence abroad with their relevant consulate).

+Kazakhstan

+In Kazakhstan, citizens who are unable to cast their ballot at their registered polling station on election day may request an absentee-voter certificate, also known as an off-register certificate, from their original precinct election commission.
+Once issued, the certificate allows the voter to cast their ballot at another polling station, such as a location where they will be temporarily staying, at an embassy abroad, or at a special polling station in remote areas, hospitals, ships, or detention centers.
+The deadline for obtaining an absentee-voter certificate is usually 6:00 p.m. local time on the day before the election.

+Voting by mail (postal voting) is not permitted under current law, so all ballots must be cast in person, either at a regular polling station, a special station, or the temporary location designated in the certificate.

 Malaysia

 In Malaysia, opposition leader and former deputy prime minister Anwar Ibrahim alleged that postal votes have been used by the ruling Barisan Nasional coalition in securing seats in certain constituencies.
 He also said that in one particular constituency (Setiawangsa), he claimed that his Parti Keadilan Rakyat had actually won during the 2008 elections, before 14,000 postal votes came in awarding the incumbent BN parliamentarian the seat with a majority of 8,000 votes.
 In Malaysia, only teachers, military personnel, and policemen based away from their constituencies are eligible to submit postal votes.